Report Details Success of Japan's New Patent Opposition System

 The Length of Time to a Decision

-The average time to a decision for an opposition in 2016 was 5.8 months, and 10.5 months for an invalidation trial (see page 4 of here).
+The average time to a decision for an opposition in 2016 was 5.8 months, and 10.5 months for an invalidation trial.
 According to the JPO, this notably shorter duration may be due to the large proportion of decisions in which the patent was maintained without any amendment to the claims, which tend to be decided more quickly.
 This difference may decrease in the future if the proportion of cases resulting in revocation rises.
 However, because of the lack of an oral hearing, one would expect the duration of oppositions to always be shorter to some extent.

 Success Rate for Challengers